Emanuell-Dan/manchester-vuejs/README.md

 ## Contributions

 Contributions to this **documentation file** are welcomed and encouraged.
+Multiple people may collaborate towards the completion of one task.

-When picking a new card to work on, ensure you are **basing off master**.
+When picking a new card to work on, make sure you assign yourself to it.
+Before creating a new branch double check you are **basing it off master**.
 From there, depending on the task, create a new branch as follows:

   * **Feature branch**: `git checkout -b feature/card-name`
   * **Bugfix branch**: `git checkout -b bugfix/card-name`